SimbaBuilds/SheetAssist_Backend/app/dev_utils/add_decision_layer.md

             Real-time progress visible to user

         2. If online output and not modify_existing:
-            Same as online output and modify_existing but a sheet name and headers must be decided on beforehand
+            Same as online output and modify_existing but we need to use append to new sheet on the first batch and append to current on the newly created sheet for the ensuing batches

         3. If download:
             Decision Router → Batch Processor